 Keep in mind this route is only open in the summer through the beginning of November.
 Given that there is no snow.
 As soon as the first snowfall hits, this route is closed for the winter as they do not do any plowing on this road.

-Dustin and I took this road trip end of September.
+I took this road trip end of September.
 On our trip up to Tahoe, the route was opened.
 But on the next day, there was heavy snowfall and the road closed.
 Make sure to check weather conditions before you go!

 Talk about eerie!
 Bodie State Historic Park is just north of Mono Lake and west of the Tioga Pass.
 This is a California gold-mining ghost town!